 Sometimes, couples agree to keep a former partner insured during separation.
 They might stipulate that their ex won’t receive benefits through the plan if they remarry or obtain coverage from an employer.

 Benefits from life and health insurance come with various costs.
 One person might be financially responsible for premiums, deductibles, copayments, and coinsurance.
 The other might be unable to pay for their own policy.
 Financial dependence can continue even after the marriage ends.
-That is why negotiating who pays for which insurance is crucial during a divorce and negotiation of separation terms.
+That is why negotiating who pays for which insurance is crucial during a divorce and the negotiation of separation terms.

 Understanding Life Insurance and Divorce in Canada